theworldasastage/hugo/content/reading-list.md

 Every time I go to someone home, the first thing I look at is his library.
 And the second thing I do is to ask his favorite book. _"You'll never stumble upon the unexpected if you stick only to the familiar"_ said Ed Catmull from Pixar.
 I discovered most of the books below.
 Without this random walk I would never have discover all these books about acting and relationships or this fiction using its own language to describe wind or even this statistics professor who use his mathematical skills to do magic.

 All these books had an impact on my life and define who I am today.
 As I continue to read, this list will continue to evolve.
 Pick a book and read it to the next one, this list will be waiting here for more recommandation if at one point you have no more reading ideas.

+{{< partial "mailing" "Subscribe to my newsletter to recieve one new book recommendation every week.">}}

 ### Books that changed my world view